CederGroupHub/AutoEMX/README.md

 ## 📁 Scripts

 This repository includes a collection of scripts that streamline the use of **AutoEMX**.
 Each script is tailored for a specific task in spectral acquisition, calibration, quantification, or analysis.
+Below are the main scripts available in `autoemx/scripts/` and their purposes:

 ### 🔬 Acquisition, Quantification & Analysis
-- **run_acquisition_quant_analysis.py** — Acquire X-ray spectra and optionally perform quantification and composition analysis.
+- **Run_Acquisition.py** — Acquire X-ray spectra from the microscope (supports automated and manual modes).
-- **run_quantification_analysis.py** — Quantify acquired spectra (single or multiple samples) and perform machine-learning analysis.
+- **Run_Quantification.py** — Quantify acquired spectra (single or multiple samples) and perform machine-learning analysis.
-- **run_analysis.py** — Launch customized machine-learning analysis on previously quantified data.
+- **Run_Analysis.py** — Launch customized machine-learning analysis on previously quantified data.
-- **fit_quant_single_autoemx_spectrum.py** — Fit and optionally quantify a single spectrum measured with AutoEMX.
+- **Fit_Quant_Single_AutoEMX_Spectrum.py** — Fit and optionally quantify a single spectrum measured with AutoEMX.
 Prints fitting parameters and plots fitted spectrum for detailed inspection of model performance.
-- **fit_quant_single_msa_spectrum.py** — Fit and optionally quantify a single spectrum exported by proprietary software.
+- **Fit_Quant_Single_MSA_Spectrum.py** — Fit and optionally quantify a single spectrum exported by proprietary software.
+- **Quantify_External_Spectra.py** — Quantify spectra acquired outside AutoEMX (e.g., from other SEM-EDS systems).

 ### 📊 Particle Size Distribution Measurements
 - **collect_particle_statistics.py** - Analyse sample, collecting particle size statistics and distribution.
-- **process_particle_stats_files.py** - Process acquired aprticle size data and recompute.
+- **process_particle_stats_files.py** - Process acquired particle size data and recompute.

 ### 🛠️ Miscellaneous
 - **run_experimental_standard_collection.py** — Acquire and fit experimental standards.